 Build a solid foundation

 Your work table and chair need to be steady.
-You need to invest in a durable and sturdy flooring.
-If you have a lawn, consider laying large-format concrete pavers under your office.
-You'll end up with wobbly furniture if you station your office on soft ground.
+You need to invest in durable and sturdy flooring.
+Consider laying large-format concrete pavers under your office if you have a lawn.
+You’ll end up with wobbly furniture if you station your office on soft ground.